 Feelings of loneliness and isolation affect all types and ages of people, although some, like adolescents, are more likely to be impacted than others.
-It doesn’t matter if a teenager has 500 Instagram connections, that vast network can’t ameliorate the emotional desolation of loneliness.
-The elderly are also at high risk of loneliness and isolation.
+The elderly are also at high risk.
 Research indicates that more than 20 percent of people over age 60 frequently feel intensely lonely.